This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a shoulder fracture?

-A shoulder fracture is a break in one or more of your child's shoulder bones.
+A shoulder fracture is a break in a shoulder bone.
 The shoulder bones include the humerus (arm bone), scapula (shoulder blade), and clavicle (collarbone).
-Shoulder fractures are usually caused by a fall, sports injury, or car accident.
-A shoulder fracture in babies may be caused by labor or delivery.

 What are the signs and symptoms of a shoulder fracture?